 There is a biological reason for negative self talk.
 It is part of brain's wiring for safety and survival.
-Parts of your subconscious mind are attune to the negative in order to alert you to danger.
+Parts of your subconscious mind attune to the negative in order to alert you to danger.
 Most of us indulge in some stinking thinking about ourselves, a situation, or others throughout the day.

 In addition, traumatic experiences cause instant, lasting imprints at any age.

 At about five years old, my youngest son illustrated how easily and innocently this happens.
-He felt hurt because he thought my mother, his grandmother, favored his older brother.
+He felt hurt because he believed my mother, his grandmother, favored his older brother.
 Why?
 Because she always kissed the eldest boy goodnight first.